gitlabhq/gitlab-runner/docs/development/index.md

       scale_factor_limit = 0
 ```

-[1] If you terminate GitLab Runner with SIGTERM you may see some of these processing hanging around.
+[1] If you terminate GitLab Runner with SIGTERM you may see some of these processes hanging around.
 Instead terminate with SIGQUIT.
 [2] Note that ASGs should have autoscaling disabled.
 GitLab Runner takes care of autoscaling via the Taskscaler library.

 ## 7. Run test suite locally